OCA/manufacture/mrp_lot_production_date/README.rst

 Then at the validation of a manufacturing order the production date will be set automatically on the produced lot.

+When a production date is set on a lot (either automatically through MRP or manually), the system automatically calculates all expiration-related dates.
+This feature ensures accurate expiration tracking based on actual production dates rather than lot creation dates.

 Bug Tracker
 ===========